 This Capacity Building Scholarship will be awarded to 20 individuals who are staff or board members with a nonprofit organization located in the 23 counties served by the foundation.
 The scholarship covers the cost of registration for Service Unites, but does not include additional costs for travel or accommodations.
 The applicant’s organization must meet the following criteria:

 Faith-based organizations are welcome, but if the organization requires that program participants attend a worship service or bible study, staff and board members of the organization are not eligible to apply.

-Applications are due by 5 p.m.
-EST on April 6, 2018.
+The application period is now closed.
 Applications will be reviewed and winners notified by Points of Light in May.